-With the unprecedented rise in fraudulent activity financial institutions and their customers experience, the pressure to mitigate risk to reduce losses and protect FI brands is extreme across all payment channels.
+With the unprecedented rise in fraudulent activity financial institutions and their customers experience, the pressure for risk mitigation to reduce losses and protect FI brands is extreme across all payment channels.
 Fraudsters are more sophisticated and determined than ever, with new tools and technologies that challenge the banking system every day.

 One type of payments fraud, check fraud, has undergone steady transformation.
 As check deposit behavior shifts from in-branch to remote channels, the need for financial institutions to protect themselves and their customers against fraudulent activity is key.